flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

       .. group-tab:: Flyte binary

-        Add ``pytorch`` to the list of plugins in your Helm values file, and upgrade your Helm release.
+        1. Add ``pytorch`` to the list of plugins in your Helm values file:

         .. code-block:: yaml
           :emphasize-lines: 9,13